Acupuncture and Aromatherapy for Allergy Relief

 Certain scents are useful for relieving certain symptoms.
 For example, peppermint and eucalyptus open the sinuses.
 Williams also recommends using combinations of lavender, lemon, tea tree and basil.

 Oils are often released through a diffuser, a small machine that releases puffs intermittently.
 These are good for the home or office.
-For more mobility, Williams suggests adding a few drops of oil to an unscented lotion or even a cotton ball.
+For more mobility, add a few drops of oil to an unscented lotion or even a cotton ball.
 When you start sniffling and tearing up, just hold the cotton ball under your nose and breathe in.

 How long you experience positive results also varies.
 For some with milder, more manageable allergies, the results could last up to a year or more.
 Others with severe, more persistent symptoms may feel relief for a few months or throughout the season.